fourkitchens/dca2013/CONTRIBUTING.md

 ## JavaScript

 To build the JavaScript, use `grunt` and `grunt watch`.
 To install the required npm modules, start with `npm install`.
 You may need to install node.js if you don't have it.
-It's easily downloadable from the nodejs.com website.
+It's easily downloadable from the http://nodejs.com website.

+### The build pipeline

+JS is kept in the `_js/` folder.
+This is ignored by Jekyll.
+Grunt builds the JavaScript (minimizes and concatenates it) and places the built files in the `js/` folder, which Jekyll *will* include in the site build.

+In the JS source folder, there is a folder `/vendor`, which contains the minimized or unminimized versions of vendor script (e.g. jQuery and Ember), and sometimes both.
+We keep both in the case that the vendor provides an optimized version of their library that we can't reproduce using Grunt's minimize.
+For example, ember.min.js doesn't contain any assertions or debugging to reduce it's size even further than what you can achieve with a standard minimize.

+The Grunt job cleans the `js/dist` folder by removing it completely.
+It then recreates the folder and it's contents as follows:

+1. Modernizr.min is merely copied into place.
+This must be separate as it's loaded in the header.
+2.

 ## Content